robcowart/synesis_lite_snort/README.md

 Elastic Stack |  v1.x
 :---:|:---:
 6.2 | &#10003;

-## Snort
-An example configuration for the Snort output is provided in `snort/snort.yml`.

 ## Setting up Elasticsearch
 Currently there is no specific configuration required for Elasticsearch.
 As long as Kibana and Logstash can talk to your Elasticsearch cluster you should be ready to go.
 The index template required by Elasticsearch will be uploaded by Logstash.